tabulapdf/tabula/README.md

     rake windows

-This will result in a portable "tabula_mac.zip" archive (inside the `build` directory) for Mac OS X users.
+This will result in a portable "tabula_win.zip" archive (inside the `build` directory) for Mac OS X users.

 ---